On $\sqrt{T\overline{T}}$ deformed pathways: CFT to CCFT: Emergence of Carroll Conformal symmetries

-Note this Hamiltonian interpolates between $\mathcal{H}_{-\infty}=\pi^2$ to $\mathcal{H}_{+\infty}=\phi'^2$ as $\alpha \to \pm\infty$ \footnote{Note that if we had not done the explicit time scaling beforehand, the action of single deformed scalar field would just have been but our motivation has been to connect the action to the Hamiltonian.}, somewhat akin to a direct electric or magnetic limit of, for example, \cite{Henneaux:2021yzg}.
-The field derivatives of \eqref{ElectricLagrangiannew} gives
+From \eqref{singH} it can be checked that the Hamiltonian interpolates between $\mathcal{H}_{-\infty}=\tilde{\pi}^2$ to $\mathcal{H}_{+\infty}=\phi'^2$ as $\alpha \to \pm\infty$ \footnote{Note that if we had not done the explicit time scaling beforehand, the action of single deformed scalar field would just have been but our motivation has been to connect the action to the Hamiltonian.}, somewhat akin to a direct electric or magnetic limit of, for example, \cite{Henneaux:2021yzg}.
+Let us define the quantities closely related to \eqref{C_1C_2}